ethersphere/bee-docs/docs/access-the-swarm/keep-your-data-alive.md

 ## Purchase a Batch of Stamps

 Stamps are created in batches, so that storer nodes may calculate the validity of a chunk's stamp with only local knowledge.
 This enables the privacy you enjoy in the swarm.

-Stamp batches are created in *buckets* with *depth* 16.
-The entire swarm *address space* is divided into into 2^16 = 65,536 different buckets.
-When uploaded, each of your file's are split into 4kb chunks is assigned to a specific bucket based on its address.
+Stamp batches are created in *buckets* with a *depth* 16.
+The entire swarm *address space* is divided into 2^16 = 65,536 different buckets.
+When uploaded, each of your file's are split into 4kb chunks and assigned to a specific bucket based on it's address.

 When creating a batch you must specify two values, *batch depth* and *amount*.